IlyaAgarishev/react-gameboy/README.md

 You have control buttons such as arrows and space.
 You can use your keyboard or mouse click.
 Also you can use tap on your smartophone to interect with UI.

+It's a good example how you can solve a hard task just using your imagination and creativity.

 ![Gameboy](https://i.imgur.com/hc96tls.gif)

 ### How it works